Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

 • Ages 11–16

-• Most are former campers, but newcomers are welcome
+• Most participants are former campers, but newcomers are welcome

 JC (Junior Counselor)

-• Ages 14+ (must have been a CIT with strong feedback)
+• Must have previously participated as a CIT with strong feedback

-• Usually ages out at 17, though some move into staff roles earlier
+• Typically age out at 17, though some move into paid staff roles earlier

-⚠️ Even if you’re 14+, new participants start as CITs.
+⚠️ Important: Even if a youth is age 14 or older, new participants always begin as CITs.

 Fees